 - Increased consumer choice and enhanced competition

-1. Organisational Interoperability also referred to as legal, process or co-operability interoperability - refers to the broader environment of laws, policies, procedures and bilateral cooperation needed to allow the seamless exchange of information between different organisations, regions and countries.
+1. Organisational interoperability refers to the broader environment of laws, policies, procedures and bilateral cooperation needed to allow the seamless exchange of information between different organisations, regions and countries.

-2. Semanctic Interoperability refers to the ability to ensure that the precise meaning of exchanged information is interpretable by any other system or application not initially developed for this purpose.
+2. Semantic interoperability refers to the ability to ensure that the precise meaning of exchanged information is interpretable by any other system or application not initially developed for this purpose.

-3. Technical Interoperability means the ability of two or more ICT applications, to accept data from each other and perform a given task in an appropriate and satisfactory manner without the need for extra operator intervention.
+3. Technical interoperability refers to the ability of two or more ICT applications to accept data from each other and perform a given task in an appropriate and satisfactory manner without the need for extra operator intervention.